Byteron/RelEcs/README.md

 {
     Console.WriteLine("An Event!");
 })
-// note that events only live for 2 frames and can only be received ONCE per SYSTEM.
+// note that events only live for 2 frames and can only be received ONCE per SYSTEM

 // Output:
 // "An Event!"